4.1 - more ways to list files

 both of these commands will return nothing if the files are identical.

-command can be used to fix them, if necessary. by executing
+once differences have been identified, the patch command can be used to fix them, if necessary. by executing

-, the user can "patch" the changes listed in file2 onto file1.
+patch file1 file2, the user can "patch" the changes listed in file2 onto file1.

-this "patch file" can be created by redirecting the output of diff
+this "patch file" can be created by redirecting the output of diff to a file, and then using that file in the

 patch command.